Plankiton/T-Rex/docs/readme.md

 ## The configuration file

-The configuration file is basicaly a [yaml](http://yaml.org), and can be used for `translater`, `getter` or some python code that use the TextAnalizer library.
+The configuration file is basicaly a [yaml](http://yaml.org), and can be used for `translater`, `getter` or some python code that use the TextAnalyzer library.

 ```yaml
 'my name is %name&': 'hello %name&!'